-Are you one of those who think that bamboo is just a snack for pandas or the key ingredient in your sushi?
+Are you among those who think that bamboo is just a snack for pandas or the key ingredient in your sushi?
 You will change your mind: this fantastic plant can become the key resource for a sustainable energy future.

 A recent article published in the GCB Bioenergy journal (I link it here) investigated the reasons why bamboo could represent a renewable, ecological energy source, and above all an alternative to fossil fuels.